zeisys/factaudit.org_cms/docs/_posts/2024-10-05-Immigration-status-of-migrants-Springfield-OH.markdown

 ### Preservation of Source

-In this section we create traceability to the authentic source of the content.
+In this section we create traceability to the source of the fact or fiction.

 | Type | Source | Screenshot | Link | Link Valid Date |
 | ----------- | ----------- | ----------- | ----------- | ----------- |